Skip to content

 D2 Pluggable QualityScoringStrategy; initial: layered (CI signals + LLM judge + human override) Multiple independent signals, hardest to game.
 Start with Layer 1 (free CI signals), add layers incrementally Human only (doesn't scale), LLM-as-judge only (12+ known biases), CI signals only (narrow view), peer ratings (reciprocity bias).
 Research: LLM judges >80% human alignment but biased (CALM framework)

 D3 Pluggable CollaborationScoringStrategy; initial: automated behavioral telemetry + LLM calibration sampling (1%, opt-in) + human override via API Objective, zero token cost for primary strategy.
-LLM sampling (1%) for drift calibration only -- not full LLM evaluation.
+LLM sampling (1%) for drift calibration only, not full LLM evaluation.
 Human override via API for targeted corrections.
-Weighted average of delegation success, response latency, conflict constructiveness, meeting contribution, loop prevention, handoff completeness Full LLM evaluation as primary strategy (expensive, circular -- LLM judging LLM), peer ratings (reciprocity/collusion), human-provided as sole source (doesn't scale)
+Weighted average of delegation success, response latency, conflict constructiveness, meeting contribution, loop prevention, handoff completeness Full LLM evaluation as primary strategy (expensive, circular: LLM judging LLM), peer ratings (reciprocity/collusion), human-provided as sole source (doesn't scale)

 D11 Pluggable MetricsWindowStrategy; initial: multiple windows (7d, 30d, 90d) Industry standard (Google SRE Workbook prescribes multi-window alerting).
 Handles heterogeneous metric cadences.
 Min 5 data points per window Fixed 30d (too rigid), configurable per-metric (added complexity without multi-resolution benefit)